-For those who may not be aware of the Mountain Meadows Massacre, I highly recommend spending some time on Frank Kirkman’s Website http://1857massacre.com/.
+For those who may not be aware of the Mountain Meadows Massacre, I highly recommend spending some time on Frank Kirkman’s Website: http://1857massacre.com.
 Frank and Diane Kirkman have become very close friends of Helen and me.
-The Captain of the ill fated wagon train at Mountain Meadows, Alexander Fancher, had a brother named John, with whom he had established a ranch in Tulare County California; the destination of this wagon train.
-John Fancher was Frank Kirkman’s GreatGreat-Great Grandfather.
+The captain of the ill-fated wagon train at Mountain Meadows, Alexander Fancher, had a brother named John, with whom he had established a ranch in Tulare County, California; it was the destination of this wagon train.
+John Fancher was Frank Kirkman’s great-great-great grandfather.

 MOUNTAIN MEADOWS MASSACRE – A REVIEW

-In April of 1857 a wealthy wagon train, reported to have had as many as 1,000 head of cattle, left Caravan Spring, Arkansas, known as the Fancher-Baker Train.
+In April of 1857 a wealthy wagon train, reported to have had as many as one thousand head of cattle, left Caravan Spring, Arkansas, known as the Fancher-Baker Train.
 Following the Cherokee Trail, they arrived in Salt Lake City on August 3rd, and were met with a very chilly reception.

-On August the 5th the Fancher-Baker train headed south continuing its trek to California.
+On August 5th, the Fancher-Baker train headed south, continuing its trek to California.
 The train met much hostility, as no one would sell provisions to them, and the Mormons would not allow them to stop and graze their cattle along the way where they could prevent it.
-They arrived at Mountain Meadows on September 5th and encamped, intending to allow their cattle to graze on the luscious grass of the meadow.
+They arrived at Mountain Meadows, Utah, on September 5th and encamped, intending to allow their cattle to graze on the luscious grass of the meadow.

-On the morning of September 7th, under direction of Mormon Bishop, John D. Lee, as ordered by Mormon Stake President, Isaac C. Haight, the Indians surprise attacked the wagon train killing and wounding many.
-The emigrants quickly returned fire, killing several Indians, and fortified the train for battle.
-The Indians not expecting such resistance quickly lost their taste for this battle and a state of siege set in which lasted four days until September 11th.
+On the morning of September 7th, under direction of Mormon Bishop John D. Lee, as ordered by Mormon Stake President Isaac C. Haight, the Indians surprise-attacked the wagon train, killing and wounding many.
+The immigrants quickly returned fire, killing several Indians, and fortified the train for battle.
+The Indians, not expecting such resistance, quickly lost their taste for this battle and a state of siege set in, which lasted four days until September 11th.

 News of the failed Indian attempt to wipe out the train reached the Mormon authorities in Iron County.
-They met, decided, and dispatched militia to the Meadows to deal with the emigrants.
-The decision delivered by John M. Higbee, the 1st Counselor to Stake President Haight and a Major in the Iron County Militia, was to have John D. Lee, a Mormon Bishop, lure the emigrants under a white truce flag to surrender and lay down their arms for safe passage to Cedar City.
-Once the emigrants were lured out on the meadow away from the wagons and their arms, they were to be massacred leaving “none who could tell the tale” alive.
+They met, decided, and dispatched militia to the Meadows to deal with the immigrants.
+The decision delivered by John M. Higbee, the First Counselor to Stake President Haight and a Major in the Iron County Militia, was to have John D. Lee, a Mormon Bishop, lure the immigrants under a white truce flag to surrender and lay down their arms for safe passage to Cedar City.
+Once the immigrants were lured out on the meadow away from the wagons and their arms, they were to be massacred, leaving “none who could tell the tale” alive.

 On the morning of September 11, 1857, John D. Lee and William Bateman approached the train with a white truce flag and laid out the diabolical offer.
-The emigrants agreed believing the militia awaiting escort duties on the meadow were their deliverers.
+The immigrants agreed, believing the militia awaiting escort duties on the meadow were their deliverers.
 The women and children eight years old and older were led out in single file first, followed by the men.
 Each man had an armed militia member at his side.
 The wounded and children seven years of age and under were loaded into two separate wagons.
-Upon the command of Major Higbee “Do your duty,” the Mormon militia turned and killed the men and then the Indians having laid in wait in ambush, joined by Mormons disguised as Indians brutally murdered the women and children.
-The militia on the wagons turned and at point blank range executed the wounded.
+Upon the command of Major Higbee “Do your duty,” the Mormon militia turned and killed the men and then the Indians, having laid in wait in ambush, joined by Mormons disguised as Indians, brutally murdered the women and children.
+The militia on the wagons turned and, at point blank range, executed the wounded.
 In just a matter of minutes the horrific deed was done.
 The seventeen children under the age of eight that were spared were then distributed to various Mormon homes.

 OH, YOU MEAN THOSE CHILDREN!